insin/nwb/docs/Configuration.md

 Customising reporters follows the same principle as frameworks, just using the `reporters` prop instead.

-For built-in reporters, or nwb's versfon of the Mocha reporter, just pass a name:
+For built-in reporters, or nwb's version of the Mocha reporter, just pass a name:

 ```js
 module.exports = {